Blogs

 Difference between a payment gateway and payment processor

-Before we delve into the specifics, it is essential to understand how an online payment is completed to better understand the role of each component involved.
-There are essentially five parties involved in such transactions.
-These are –
+Before we delve into the details, it is crucial to comprehend the process of completing an online payment in order to better understand the role played by each involved component.
+There are essentially five entities involved in such transactions.
+These include:

-• The merchant – Offers a service or a product that the potential customer would be willing to pay for.
-The relationship between the merchant and a customer willing to pay for a product can be understood as the starting point for an online payment transaction.
+• The merchant – This party provides a service or product that potential customers are interested in purchasing.
+The relationship between the merchant and the customer seeking to make a payment serves as the starting point for an online payment transaction.

 How We Built WLPayments With Interns